Preventive Maintenance - At the Core of Our Processes

 Although most updates we install do not require a machine restart, and will occur silently while you work, there are a few that will require you to reboot your machine within 9 days of installation (you have 7 days during which to allow the software to be installed, and a further 2 days after installation before the machine will be force restarted to install the update).
-Such alerts will come from LANrev (previously known as Absolute Manage) as in the two screenshots below.
+Such alerts will come from FileWave.
 It is very important that your machine be left plugged in, turned on, lid open (for laptops) and connected to the internet each night -overnight- so these tasks can occur.

 Tools We Use: Sophos Endpoint Security and Encryption

-This tool runs periodic virus and malware scans, filters offending web traffic, and alerts you –and us- if your machine has been infected.
+This tool runs periodic virus and malware scans, filters offending web traffic, and alerts you –and us- if your machine has been infected, if it has visited an unauthorized site.
 It also ensures your computer meets the device encryption policies set by your organization.
-Do not replace this application with any other antivirus tools.
+Do not remove, replace, or supplement this application with any other antivirus tools.

 Other Tools We Use

-Besides the above, we also use screensharing tools (LogMeIn), remote backup tools (CrashPlan), system health check tools (SSI Beacon), and network discovery tools (Meraki Systems Manager).
+Besides the above, we also use screensharing tools (Bomgar), remote backup tools (BackBlaze), system health check tools (SSI Beacon), and network discovery tools (Meraki Systems Manager).

 How to Reach Your IT Support Desk